oakworks/oakworks.github.io/blog/_posts/2017-05-10-electron-rfid-relay.md

 Once we've saved the configurations, we can press Sync Readers.
 This will send telnet commands to all RFID Reader addresses mapped in the configurations.
 The telnet commands will configure the readers to have the correct TagStream format and TagStream Notify address & port set.
 The reader's name is also configured to be set to the "event".

-Clicking the lightning icon will retry the connection to RunScore Server and hitting the refresh icon will restart the AlienRunway Server using the updated settings.
+If the AlienRunway isn't connected to the RunScore Server--this is signaled by a red background on the button--, then clicking the lightning icon will retry the connection.
+Clicking the refresh icon will restart the AlienRunway Server using the updated settings.
 ![Connected!](/img/portfolio/alienrunway-status.png){: .img-responsive.img-centered}

-We can check on status messages by clicking the hamburger icon next to the wrench.
+We can check the status messages by clicking the stack icon next to the wrench.
 ![Started!](/img/portfolio/alienrunway-started.png){: .img-responsive.img-centered}

 Now that everything is ready, we can hit start on the timer.
 Now that the timer is running, scanning RFID tags past the readers will initiate an input of stream data.
 That data is received by AlienRunway, is backed up, and sent on to RunScore.